2022 Green Party of Canada leadership election: Sarah Gabrielle Baron

 Sarah Gabrielle Baron is a teacher, businesswoman and creative author residing on Manitoulin Island, Ontario.
 She was the candidate for Algoma—Manitoulin—Kapuskasing in 2006, and an independent candidate for Durham in 2021, finishing in fifth place out of seven candidates for the seat and receiving 0.37% of the vote.
-She calls for a moratorium on new nuclear development.
+She called for a moratorium on new nuclear development.